SBC-Utrecht/PyTom/README.md

-# DISCLAIMER: This repo is supposed to be for internal group use only!
-We made it public to have access to the nice github features and we don't feel anything is sensitive.
-As a user please use the [user version](https://github.com/FridoF/PyTom) and report any issues there!

 # PytomGUI

 PyTom is a toolbox developed for interpreting cryo electron tomography data.
 All steps from reconstruction, localization, alignment and classification are covered with standard and improved methods.